 And if you are saying WHOO HOOO!
 That’s me!
 Take my case to court Samantha!
 Hang on, because here’s what evidence you need to support your petition.
 To prove that you have a no–appointment case based on a denial of justice, you will need to do these three things:

-- Save emails of cancelled appointments if they do not provide you with a new appointment or and alternate option.
+- Save emails of canceled appointments if they do not provide you with a new appointment or and alternate option.

-We need to see at least a month’s worth of trying to book an appointment to file a no-appointment case in Rome.”
-Says Avv.
+We need to see at least a month’s worth of trying to book an appointment to file a no-appointment case in Italy” Says Avv.
 Arturo Grasso, our lead Citizenship lawyer based in Rome.

 When asked what the likelihood of success was, he was quite positive.